Ka pēhea te whakawhanake kaupapahere rapu mōhiohio OIA

 supports internal monitoring for compliance.

-Organisations should undertake a reasonable search on a flexible and common-sense interpretation of the terms of the request.
-What constitutes a reasonable search will depend on the circumstances of each request and will be influenced by the normal business practices in the organisation’s operating environment.
-If it is truly not clear what information the requestor wants, for example, if there are two equally tenable interpretations of a request, the organisation should not assume the requestor’s intentions but should instead use the mechanisms contained with the OIA (i.e., s13.
-15(1AA) and (1AB), 18A and 18B) to clarify what is sought.
+You should undertake an OIA information search on a flexible and common-sense interpretation of the terms of the request.
+What constitutes ‘reasonable assistance’ will depend on the circumstances of each request and will be influenced by the normal business practices in your organisation’s operating environment.

-Under section 13 of the OIA, organisations have a duty to give ‘reasonable assistance’ to a person who:
+Under section 13 of the OIA, public offices have a duty to give ‘reasonable assistance’ to a person who:

 wishes to make a request in accordance with section 12 of the OIA